jundalisay/spblist/content/en/material/principles/part-2/chapter-13.md

 3. The Egyptians lifting huge pyramid blocks without cranes*
 4. The Israelites making the walls of Jericho collapse (increase their gravity) via trumpets, without using any combustion or electric technology

-> *There is a misconception that the Egyptians levitated the blocks in place.
+{{< n n="*There is a misconception that the Egyptians levitated the blocks in place.
 Based on our Elastic Theory of Gravity, this is highly unlikely.
-What the Egyptians did was to use anti-gravitation to make the blocks lighter, as to be easier to lift onto boats or onto their spots in the pyramid.
+What the Egyptians did was to use anti-gravitation to make the blocks lighter, as to be easier to lift onto boats or onto their spots in the pyramid." >}}

 Two of these phenomena have been recorded on video: